-In this course students discover how databases are designed and used.
-Students practice database design methodologies, tools, and techniques via hands-on assignments and classroom exercises covering data normalization, Entity-Relationship Diagrams, and Relational data modeling.
-In addition, Visio and MS Access are software tools used to give students practical experience with the creation, documentation, and testing of their relational database designs.
+In this course students delve deeper into the world of databases.
+SQL experience is expanded to include techniques like inner- and outer- joins, nested queries, stored procedures, SQL scripting, and more.
+In addition, relational database design becomes a part of the students' skill set as they practice data normalization, draw Entity-Relationship Diagrams, and develop relational data models.
+Visio, Dia, MySQL, and MSAccess are among the software tools used to give students practical experience with the creation, documentation, and testing of their relational database designs.